How we test antivirus and security software

 We maintain consistency in our review process, applying the same standards and criteria to all products tested.
 Users can rely on our reviews to provide consistent and reliable information, enabling them to make decisions confidently over time.

-We stay in line with the latest developments in the cybersecurity landscape, ensuring that our reviews reflect the most current trends, threats, and advancements in security software.
+The Cybernews in-house research team gathers real-world malware samples to reflect on the rising cybersecurity trends and threats.
+We stay in line with the latest developments in the cybersecurity landscape, ensuring our reviews reflect the most current advancements in security software.

 Our in-house testing and methodology